gohugoio/hugo/content/getting-started/quick-start.md

 ## Step 2.
 Scaffold Your Hugo Bookshelf Website

 Hugo's CLI has commands that allow you to quickly scaffold a new website.
-Navigate to your preferred location on your file system and create a new Hugo site `bookshelf` by executing the `hugo new` command as follows:
+Navigate to your preferred location on your file system and create a new Hugo site `bookshelf` by executing the `hugo new` command:

 ```bash
 hugo new site bookshelf